Wednesday, March 10, 2010

 According to its website,

 "Engkwentro' tells the story of Richard and Raymond, two teenage brothers on opposite sides of a gang war.
 Richard is the leader of his gang, ‘Bagong Buwan’ (”New Moon”) while Raymond is just being inducted into “Batang Dilim” (”Children of the Night”), a rival gang led by charming solvent boy, Tomas.
-Complications arise at a deadly midnight “engkwentro” (clash), when Tomas gives Raymond the task of killing his older brother.
+Complications arise at a deadly midnight “engkwentro” (clash), when Tomas gives Raymond the task of killing his older brother."Diokno stumbled upon the inspiration for his debut full-length feature film while filming a documentary in Davao on youth behind bars for the nationalist advocacy group RockEd," said Rome Jorge, who wrote a profile of Diokno, "The vision of a new generation."

 All this happens while the City Death Squad lurks the streets.
 This real-life vigilante group is allegedly backed by the omnipresent Mayor Danilo Dularte Suarez, and is responsible for many unsolved murders of teen gangsters.
 Today, they are hunting down Richard.
 Will they take the younger brother, too?